Paralegal Course Descriptions

 - Understand the role of a paralegal working in the field ofenvironmental law.

-LEGAL 255: Special Topics: Paralegal
+LEGAL 255: Special Topics in Paralegal

 Credits: Maximum of 5 credits possibleSpecialized courses on current issues in the legal field.
 Each class will have its own course syllabus and outline.
 Decimal or S/U grade option depending on the course.